 Wednesday, October 23, 2024

-Annual taxonomic update nets me eight new species
+Annual taxonomic update nets me nine new species

-The annual taxonomic update at eBird is now in the books and with the various splits and lumps I gained nine new species and lost one, giving me a net gain of eight species which brings my life total to 2013.
+The annual taxonomic update at eBird is now in the books and with the various splits and lumps I gained nine new species and lost one, giving me a net gain of nine species which brings my life total to 2014.

 The first split that produced a new species for me was Herring Gull, which became four species, two of which I have seen.
 The locals in the states became American Herring Gulls and those in Europe became European Herring Gulls (seen during a trip to Europe in 2019.